The Wealth Visionnaireยฎ

 Real estate — clarity before complexity

-Real estate can be a powerful part of your retirement picture.
+Real estate can be a powerful part of your freedom picture.
 The key is being clear about what role you want it to play.

-• Selling at retirement gives you a lump sum to invest or spend.
+- Selling at financial freedom gives you a lump sum to invest or spend.
 Account for selling costs (about 7%) and capital gains tax on appreciation.

-• One property, one strategy: A property cannot fund your retirement through both a sale AND rental income.
+- One property, one strategy: A property cannot fund your freedom through both a sale AND rental income.
 Choose one path per property.

 Inherited a property?
 Good news: the IRS gives you a “stepped-up basis,” which means all the appreciation before you inherited it is not subject to capital gains tax.
 Only growth from the date of inheritance forward counts.